Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Needs of the minor children.

-In addition, a spouse can be awarded a lump sum of money for financial contributions that were made during a marriage toward the education or training of a spouse that increased the other spouse’s earning capacity.
-[Louisiana Civil Code Annotated; Article 121 and Louisiana Statutes Annotated; Article 9, Chapter 384].
+In addition, a spouse can be awarded a lump sum of money for financial contributions made during a marriage toward the education or training of a spouse that increased the other spouse’s earning capacity.
+[Louisiana Civil Code Annotated; Article 121 and Louisiana Statutes Annotated; Article 9, Chapter 384]

 Offline and inconvenient process with attorney representation for each spouse.
 Costly attorney